drewf24/world-airbnb/writeup/writeup.md

 of low volume hosts is 30.
 The observed sample median difference in availability is 274.5 - 30.0 = 244.5.

-Constructing null distribution:

-Visualizing null distribution:
+The null distribution is visualized below:

 ![](writeup_files/figure-gfm/vis-hypo-hostvolume-1.png)<!-- -->

-From the visualization, there appears to be no overlap between the shaded region and the null distribution.
-A p-value was found to confirm
-this:

     ## # A tibble: 1 x 1
     ##   p_value
     ##     <dbl>
     ## 1       0

-As expected, the p-value is 0, which is less than the significance value of 0.05.
+From the visualization, there appears to be no overlap between the shaded region and the null distribution.
+We found the p-value and as expected, the p-value is 0, which is less than the significance value of 0.05.
 Therefore, we reject the null hypothesis that there is no difference in median availability.
 This means that there is sufficient evidence that there is a difference in the median availability of high volume hosts and low volume hosts.
 Thus, to estimate the difference we construct a bootstrap simulation and find the 95% confidence interval.

-Constructing a confidence interval to find the difference in median
+Finally we construct a 95% confidence interval to find the difference in median availability: We are 95% confident that the median availability for high volume hosts is between 219 to 261.025 days greater than that of low volume hosts.
-availability:

-Constructing 95% confidence interval:

     ## # A tibble: 1 x 2
     ##   `2.5%` `97.5%`
     ##    <dbl>   <dbl>
     ## 1    219    261.

-We are 95% confident that the median availability for high volume hosts is between 219 to 261.025 days greater than that of low volume hosts.

 ### Conclusion For Part 2